openweb3-io/miniapps/apps/docs/platform/methods.md

 # Methods

-Telegram Mini Apps methods are events, which execute some predefined action.
+Openweb3 Mini Apps methods are events, which execute some predefined action.
 They are always called by a Mini App.

 ## Web

-Since the web version of Telegram displays the front-end application in an `<iframe/>` tag, it uses the default way of communication between 2 iframes - sending messages through `window.parent.postMessage` function.
+Since the web version of Openweb3 displays the front-end application in an `<iframe/>` tag, it uses the default way of communication between 2 iframes - sending messages through `window.parent.postMessage` function.